awsdocs/amazon-ec2-user-guide/doc_source/Using_Filtering.md

 ```

 **Filter based on tags**
-For examples of how to filter a list of resources according to their tags, see [Working with tags using the CLI or API](Using_Tags.md#Using_Tags_CLI)\.
+For examples of how to filter a list of resources according to their tags, see [Working with tags using the command line](Using_Tags.md#Using_Tags_CLI)\.